 The key findings included 16 headline-driven statements broken down by topics like stress, employment status, urbanicity, generation, and health conditions.

-The following six report links were crosstabulations which broke the data down by stress level, employment status, urbanicity, generation, and health conditions.
+The following six report links were crosstabulations that broke the data down by stress level, employment status, urbanicity, generation, and health conditions.

 A common use of content surveys is when an organization is looking to position themselves as a thought leader among their target audience.